openimis/openimis-be_py/README.md

   * generate the openIMIS modules dependencies file (from openimis.json config): `python modules-requirements.py openimis.json > modules-requirements.txt`
   * if you previously installed openIMIS on another version, it seems safe to uninstall all previous modules-requirement to be sure it match current version `pip uninstall -r modules-requirements.txt`
   * install openIMIS current modules: `pip install -r modules-requirements.txt`
-  * configure the database connection (see section here below)
+  * Copy the example environment setup and adjust the settings (like database connection): `cp .env.example .env`.
+    Refer to .env.example for more info.
 * start openIMIS from within `openimis-be_py/openIMIS`: `python manage.py runserver`

 At this stage, you may (depends on the database you connect to) need to: